jinganix/guess/README.en.md

 # Guess

-The source code of the 'Guess Who I Am' Wechat miniprogram.
+The source code of the 'Guess Who I Am' Wechat miniprogram, you can [scan to experience](#qr-code) the miniprogram

 - Frontend development using `TypeScript` with `webpack` for building and bundling
 - Backend development using `Java` and `Spring` framework with `Gradle` for building and packaging